dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 <!-----------------#-#----------------->
 ### d.
 Profitability via Gross Margin:
 <!-----------------#-#----------------->
-One of the most critical financial metrics for vendor evaluation is Gross Margin.
-By comparing the **Total Revenue (Sales)** with the **Total Cost (Purchases)** for each vendor, we can identify which suppliers contribute the most to Bibitor’s overall profitability — not just in terms of efficiency, but in actual dollars earned.
+One of the most important financial measures for evaluating vendors is Gross Margin.
+This metric compares how much revenue (sales) a vendor generates against the cost of the products purchased from them.
+It helps Bibitor understand which suppliers are not just efficient but also contribute the most to the company’s overall profitability — showing real dollars earned, not just percentages.

-The SQL query below calculates **Gross Profit** and **Gross Margin %** for each vendor, helping prioritize high-performing supplier relationships:
+The SQL query below calculates both **Gross Profit** (the dollar amount earned after costs) and **Gross Margin Percentage** (profit as a share of revenue) for each vendor.
+This helps Bibitor focus on the top-performing suppliers:

 ```sql
 -- Calculates the Gross Margin (Profit) by comparing Total Cost (Purchases) to Total Revenue (Sales) for each vendor